brianSalk/Daily-Problems/colors_in_line/README.md

 But this is an overcount because each person is not considered unique.
 To get the actual count, we need to eliminate all the permutations that count people with the same shirt color as unique.
-We do this by dividing $9!$ by the factorial of the size of each group of equivelent colors.
+We do this by dividing $9!$ by the product of the factorials of the size of each group of equivelent colors.
 In our case, these group sizes are $4$, $3$, and $2$.
 Plugging in our variables, we get,
 ```math